almmiko/alm-blog/content/build-preview-environments-for-ci-cd-workflows-using-terraform-cdk-and-aws.md

 title: "Build Preview Environments for CI/CD Workflows Using Terraform CDK and AWS"
 description: "Learn how to build preview environments using AWS CloudFront, AWS Route53, AWS S3, and AWS Lambda@Edge with Terraform CDK."
 image: "/images/preview-envs/aws_preview_envs.jpeg"
-date: 2022-04-11
+date: 2022-04-12
 draft: true
 ---

-Traditional predefined deployment environments such as DEV, TEST, STAGE, and PROD are limiting in providing fast feedback loops.
-To improve developer's and end-user experiences, companies like [Vercel](https://vercel.com/), [AWS](https://aws.amazon.com/amplify/hosting/) and many more provide the functionality for deploying apps to multiple environments.
+Traditional predefined deployment environments such as DEV, TEST, STAGE, and PROD limit providing fast feedback loops.
+To improve developers’ and end-user experiences, companies like [Vercel](https://vercel.com/), [AWS](https://aws.amazon.com/amplify/hosting/) and many more offer the functionality for deploying apps to dynamic environments.

 In this tutorial, you will build preview environments on AWS using Terraform CDK and deploy a React application.